 Make sure you add some of these to your list when visiting England!
 Whether it’s experiencing the pub culture whilst drinking some English beer to soaking in the historic sites, there is something for everyone!

 Pubs play a big part in English culture and across the UK.
-Whether you are going to meet a friend for a drink, going out for a meal or to enjoy the famous Sunday roast, there always a reason to go to a pub.
+Whether you are going to meet a friend for a drink, going out for a meal or to enjoy the famous Sunday roast, there is always a reason to go to a pub.
 There are roughly 39,000 pubs across England and some date back quite a few centuries.

 Disclaimer: Hi! this post may contain affiliate links which will take you to online retailers that sell products and services.
 If you click on one and buy something, I may earn a commission, see my Affiliate Disclosure for more details.

-There is always a debate which is the oldest pub in England and they will come up with an inventive way of saying they are oldest for something.
+There is always a debate about which is the oldest pub in England and they will come up with an inventive way of saying they are the oldest for something.
 Here are some of the famous claims!

 - The Ye Olde Trip to Jerusalem in Nottingham claims it’s the oldest pub as it was established in 1189, however, there is no documentation to prove this.